 Although The Mystrys always received excellent reviews for their television and live performances, the concept of a rock band with bagged heads tended to dampen the ardour of the millions of young girl rock fans, who were more interested in handsome pop stars than a group of guys who looked as if they were about to rob a bank.
-In fact on more than one occasion, the police were called by people who had seen The Mystrys in transit, but who had not been worldly enough to realise that they were in the presence of the latest rock and roll sensations, not a gang of crooks.
+In fact on more than one occasion, the police were called by people who had seen The Mystrys in transit, wearing masks and carrying musical instrument cases, but who had not been worldly enough to realise that they were in the presence of the latest rock and roll sensations, not a gang of crooks.

 Although Mystrys drummer Malcolm McPhee was a phenomenally talented musician for that era, he suffered from a number of personal problems, including alcoholism and suspected drug use.
 Because of this, he became notoriously unreliable, arriving late for rehearsals or not even showing up at all on occasions.
 This was a very frustrating and untenable situation for the other members of the band.

 So a decision was taken by the other Mystrys and management to fire him.
 After Witch Girl was recorded, an extensive search and auditioning process was undertaken to find a new drummer.
 Excellent Melbourne musician John Lake was ultimately recruited and he stayed with the band until The Mystrys broke up.